 If you currently work full-time or have young children or other commitments, you won’t have to compromise this by studying our PR courses.
 This is because our courses are taught online, so all you need is a computer/laptop and a stable internet connection!

-You have one year to complete the CIPR Foundation Certificate in Public Relations, but you have the freedom to study at your own pace, so you could complete it much faster.
+You have two years to complete the CIPR Foundation Certificate in Public Relations, but you have the freedom to study at your own pace, so you could complete it much faster.

 What Public Relations Jobs Can You Get with Qualifications?